L-Blondy/up-fetch/README.md

 _upfetch_ serializes the plain objects using `JSON.stringify`.

 You can customize the body serialization by passing a function to the `serializeBody` option.

-The valid body type is inferred from `serializeBody`'s first argument.
+It lets you:

+- **restrict the type** of the body by typing its first argument
+- **transform the body** in a valid `BodyInit` type

 ```ts
 import superjson from 'superjson'